 Other Closure Procedures

-For case closures that are not due to successful employment after services provided under an IPE, the following procedures apply:
+For case closures that are not closed as successful the following procedures apply:

 Closing an Initial Contact: An initial contact has not yet applied for TWC-VR services; therefore, it is not closed in the same manner as customers.
 An initial contact can be closed after TWC-VR staff have made a good faith effort to contact the individual.
 All attempts must be documented in RHW using the case note topic "Attempt to Contact."